Kyŏng Taesŭng: Early life

 With this background, Kyŏng Taesŭng was appointed at 15 years old to the military rank of lieutenant via a protected appointment.
 This happened in 1168, and just two years later, the military coup occurred.
 At 17, Kyŏng Taesŭng likely did not participate directly in the coup; there is no record of his actions during this period, making it unclear where he stood.
 But his father's advancement helped him rise quickly in the military after the revolt.
 By 1174, he had become a haengsu (military commander), and by 1178, he was promoted to general (changgun), an extremely rapid rise in just ten years.
-He reportedly harbored resentment toward Chŏng Chung-bu's growing power and contemplated assassinating him but held back due to the risks involved.
+He reportedly harbored resentment toward Chŏng Chungbu's growing power and contemplated assassinating him but held back due to the risks involved.

 His rapid rise was likely related to his role as a commander of the royal guards.
 After the revolt, the political role of the royal guards greatly expanded, and commanding them almost guaranteed political success.
 His appointment was likely influenced by his father Kyŏng Chin's political clout.
-Kyŏng Chin, along with Song Kunsu (the son of Song Yu-in, Chŏng Chung-bu’s son-in-law), held a senior administrative post.
+Kyŏng Chin, along with Song Kunsu (the son of Song Yu-in, Chŏng Chungbu's son-in-law), held a senior administrative post.
 This indicates that royal guard commanders were appointed based on political connections.
 There are even records of high-ranking military officials competing to have their sons appointed to such roles.
 Therefore, Kyŏng Taesŭng's career was built not on participation in the military revolt but on his prestigious family background.

 When his father died, he submitted the land register to the Sŏn'gun (選軍 — a military selection authority or office) and did not take any of it for himself, earning a reputation for integrity and honesty.